adimadkaikar/CMEECourseWork/miniproject/README.md

 * comparison.R: This script comapres the AICc of the different models, generates and saves the plots required for the report.
 * report.tex: The .tex file for the report.
 The following packages are used for the report.
 * compileLatex.sh: The script used to compile the .tex file to a PDF report.
+* texcount.pl: This is an executable perl script.
+This is used to do the word count of the document.
+This script is not modified and used as a part of the package.

 The following packages are required to run this workflow:
 * tidyverse
 * minpack.lm

+The following LaTex packages are required for compiling the report:
+ * babel: Used for typsetting in multiple languages.
+ * geometry: A package to change the page length and layout.
+ * amsmath: Useful for mathmetical formulae.
+It also enhances printed output of documents.
+ * graphicx: Used for inserting images into Latex.
+ * caption: Customizes captions in floating environments like figures and tables.
+ * subcaption: Similar function as caption but allows captions to be added for subfigures.
+ * textcomp: Supports text companion fonts which provide symbols
+ * array: Useful for making tables.
 #### Data
 This directory has all the data and the metadata for the miniproject.
 The data modified after cleaning is also saved to this directory.
 Additonally, a plot for the report is saved here as it is not generated during analysis.

 #### Results
 This directory id empty presently.
 On running the workflow, the exploratory plots and the plots required for the report will be saved here.
+Also, the coefficients for each model will be saved as .csv files here.

 #### Sandbox
 This directory is for practice and contains practice scripts and files.
 On GitHub it is empty as it is not meant for submission.